 A third platform and additional tracks are being built at Henderson Station which will enable more frequent and reliable train services as part of the City Rail Link (CRL) programme.
-Works are set to start in October 2024, taking place mostly during weekends and holiday periods when there are scheduled rail network closures.
+Works started in October 2024 and are taking place mostly during weekends and holiday periods when there are scheduled rail network closures.
 The work will continue to early 2026.

 CRL and Henderson Station project background | What's being modified at Henderson Station | Upgrading the lifts and escalators.